Prey (2017 video game): Gameplay design

-Prey incorporates numerous gameplay concepts from Dishonored, which was itself inspired by the Looking Glass Studios' games Thief: The Dark Project and System Shock, where players are encouraged to find creative solutions to overcoming obstacles.
-Borrowed elements from Dishonored include giving the player enough agency to determine how they want to proceed at the game, having in-game consequences for certain actions taken by the player, developing a game world based on a pre-established lore that can be learned by examining notes and computer terminals throughout the station, and a simple user-interface.
+Prey incorporates numerous gameplay concepts from Dishonored, which was itself inspired by Looking Glass Studios' games Thief: The Dark Project and System Shock, where players are encouraged to find creative solutions to overcome obstacles.
+Borrowed elements from Dishonored include giving the player enough agency to determine how they want to proceed, having in-game consequences for certain actions taken by the player, developing a game world based on pre-established lore that can be learned by examining notes and computer terminals throughout the station, and a simple user interface.
 However, Colantonio said that Prey would be less focused on stealth as Dishonored was, and would provide a more role-playing video game-style improvement system through in-game chipsets that allows the player to customize their abilities for more tactical fast-paced action sequences in contrast to Dishonored's bone charm system.

-While Prey has been likened to a Metroidvania, its lead designer Ricardo Bare has said that he actually was not familiar with the sub-genre and that Prey's world design follows in the footsteps of games such as Arkane's own Arx Fatalis and Looking Glass Studios' System Shock, which featured interconnected worlds where to make progress, obstacles had been overcome through abilities the player could acquire.
+While Prey has been likened to a Metroidvania, Bare has said that he was not familiar with the sub-genre and that Prey's world design follows in the footsteps of games such as System Shock and Arkane's own Arx Fatalis, which featured interconnected worlds where to make progress, obstacles had to be overcome through abilities the player could acquire.
 Bare considered the Talos I setting to be "like an open world" that is fully explorable as the player gained abilities and equipment.
 However, according to Colantonio, calling it an open world "might have the wrong associations."
-The developers also took inspiration from FTL: Faster Than Light, considering the complexities of the various gameplay systems and how fast that a situation can go wrong if the player did not sufficiently plan ahead.
-Bare said they wanted to include that "chaos of systems", and keeping in mind that Talos I is a functioning space station, populated the station with a number of hazards like gas pipes and oil spills that can both been a boon to the players in defeating the Typhon, but also can cause unforeseen consequences if the player is not careful.
-Arkane had considered including procedural generation within the main campaign, so that different areas may have different hazards when the player encountered them, but they recognized that this would become a point of frustration for a single-player game that may caused players to leave the game uncompleted.
-They dropped this approach, and instead worked the procedural generation aspects into the game's downloadable content Mooncrash, which takes place outside the main game's campaign.
+The developers also took inspiration from FTL: Faster Than Light, considering the complexities of the various gameplay systems and how fast that a situation can go wrong if the player did not sufficiently plan.
+Bare said they wanted to include that "chaos of systems", and keeping in mind that Talos I is a functioning space station, populated the station with various hazards like gas pipes and oil spills that can be both an aid to the players in defeating the Typhon or a cause of unforeseen consequences if the player is not careful.
+Arkane had considered including procedural generation within the main campaign, so that different areas may have different hazards when the player encountered them, but they recognized that this would become a point of frustration for a single-player game that may cause players to leave the game uncompleted.
+They dropped this approach and instead worked the procedural generation aspects into the downloadable content Mooncrash, which takes place outside the main game's campaign.